John-Abbott-College/6P3-Notes/wk1/what-is-iot.md

 1.  **Sensors:** enables the devices to collect data from the environment surrounding the device (eg. velocity, GPS coordinates, temperature, etc...).
 2.  **Connectivity:** successively the data collected is sent to the cloud (through either WiFi or Bluetooth connection).
 3.  **Data Processing:** once the data is received by the cloud infrastructure, it can then be processed (eg. check if the data received adhere to the requirements and if its not alert the user).
-4.  **User Interface:** Once the data is processed, the results are then given to the and user.
+4.  **User Interface:** Once the data is processed, the results are then given to the end-user.

 ![Icons for the four main components of an IoT System](assets/iot-intro-four-main-components.png)
 <p class=img-info>